Shubham-Nehete/Oil-Price-Prediction/README.md

 a data scientist than being able to predict market movements of any kind with their models?

 **Models used:**
-I had tried in this project is time-series models, i.e. AR (Autoregressive), ARIMA (Autoregressive Integrated Moving Average), and FbProphet and Linear Regression.
+In this project, I had tried the time-series models, i.e. AR (Autoregressive), ARIMA (Autoregressive Integrated Moving Average), and FbProphet and Simple Linear Regression.

 **Libraries/Tools:**
-Pandas, Numpy, Datetime, Seaborn, Matplotlib, PLotly, Sklearn, ARIMA, AR, FbProphet, Timeseries-cv.
+Pandas, Numpy, Datetime, Seaborn, Matplotlib, Plotly, Sklearn, ARIMA, AR, FbProphet, Timeseries-cv.

 **Conclusion:**
 It is observed that almost all the time series models (AR, ARIMA, FbProphet) have performed somewhat similar, out of that FbProphet model cross-validation result is more consistent than the other two and linear regression.
 Comparing the RMSE scores of cross-validation, even though it is trivial in this case since